Patimat Abakarova: Biography

-Patimat Abakarova was born on October 23, 1994 in Makhachkala.
+Patimat Abakarova, an ethnic Dargin, was born on October 23, 1994, in Makhachkala.
 At the age of 9, she went to the karate section, and three months later she moved with her family and could not attend training.
 Nevertheless, near the new place of residence - in the 38th school of Makhachkala - taekwondo classes were held by coach Ismail Ismailov, under whose supervision Abakarova began to practice taekwondo.
 Soon the team moved to the new Martial Arts Center, which Abakarova still attends.

 In 2013, the Azerbaijan Taekwondo Federation offered Abakarova to perform at the domestic championship of Azerbaijan, in which Abakarova took first place.
 Soon Patimat was invited to the training camp.
 She was looked at by the coaching staff of the national team, by the decision of which Abakarova was offered to compete for Azerbaijan.

 In June 2015, she took part in the first European Games in Baku, where she took third place.
 On June 29, President of Azerbaijan Ilham Aliyev signed orders to award the winners of the first European Games and persons who made a great contribution to the development of sports in Azerbaijan.
 Patimat Abakarova was awarded the Progress medal for her great achievements at the first European Games and her contribution to the development of sports in Azerbaijan.

 In 2016, at the European Olympic Qualification Tournament, held in Istanbul, she took first place, having received a ticket to the Olympic Games in Rio de Janeiro.
 In the same year, she became the silver medalist of the European Championship, held in Montreux, Switzerland, losing in the final to Tatyana Kudashova from Russia.
 She won a bronze medal at the 2016 Summer Olympics.